haradatm/app/README.md

-# Example code of application using machine learning
+# Example codes of application using machine learning